HiPhish/Game-Source-Documentation/Heroes of Might & Magic/Heroes 2.rst

 Centaur
 ^^^^^^^
+Centaurs are the only range strike creature available to the Warlock, and are valuable for that reason.

 Gargoyle
 ^^^^^^^^
+Due to their speed and toughness, Gargoyles are one of the most useful Warlock creatures.

 Griffin
 ^^^^^^^
+Griffins are able to fight large numbers of creatures and prove victorious.

 Minotaur
 ^^^^^^^^
+Minotaurs are good offensive creatures, but are slow compared to the earlier Warlock creatures.

 Minotaur King
 ^^^^^^^^^^^^^
+The Minotaur upgrade saves the Warlock in the midgame because of the increased speed and toughness.

 Hydra
 ^^^^^
+Though powerful, their slow speed makes the Hydra most useful as a garrison creature.

 Green Dragon
 ^^^^^^^^^^^^
+The Dragon easily reigns as one of the best sixth level creature, and can fight small armies itself.

 Red Dragon
 ^^^^^^^^^^
+The first upgrade to the Dragon improves in speed, thoughness and skill.

 Black Dragon
 ^^^^^^^^^^^^
+The second upgrade to the Dragon improves again in speed, thoughness and skill.

 Wizard
 ~~~~~~